-Take an of your thee cards.

-2 Knock Out all of your opponent's in-play Pokémon.

-3 If your opponent has no cards in their deck at the beginning of their turn.
+- Take all of your Prize cards. - 2 Knock Out all of your opponent's in-play Pokémon. - If your opponent's deck has no cards in it at the beginning of his or her turn.

-SETTING UP TO PLAY
+HOW TO START A GAME

-2 Flip a coin.
-The winner of the coin flip decides which player goes first.
+- Shake hands with your opponent. - Flip a coin.
+The winner of the coin flip decides which player goes first. - Shuffle your 60-card deck and draw the top 7 cards.

-4 Check to see if you have any Basic Pokémon in your hand.
+Check to see if you have any Basic Pokémon in your hand.

-5 Put one of your Basic Pokémon face down as your Active Pokémon.
+Put one of your Basic Pokémon face down as your Active Pokémon.

-6 Put up to 5 more Basic Pokémon face down on your Bench.
+Put up to 5 more Basic Pokémon face down on your Bench.